 If they need to pause for a moment, the freeze feature lets them do so.
 By freezing the image, the senior essentially screenshots it, so they can also share it across social media or through text.

-This app is free and available for iPhone and Android users.
+This handy app is free and available for iPhones and in the Google Play store for Android users.

-While an Internet search will never replace the medical opinion of a doctor, the WebMD Symptom Checker App is still a good one to have downloaded on any senior’s phone.
+While an Internet search will never replace the medical opinion of a doctor, the WebMD Symptom Checker App is still a useful app to have downloaded on any senior’s phone.
 This free health app allows the person to search their symptoms so they can narrow down what may be ailing them.